 Section 2: Determining Ages of Rocks

 One way to determine the age of a fossil is by finding the age of the rock it was found in.
-The relative age of a rock is its age compared with ages of other rocks.
+A rock’s relative age is compared with the ages of other rocks.
 The absolute age of a rock is the number of years since the rock formed.
 While it may be impossible to know the absolute age exactly, a geologist can sometimes determine it within a certain number of years.
 Geologists use the law of superposition to determine the relative age of rocks.
-In horizontal sedimentary rock layers, the oldest layer of rock is at the bottom and each higher layer is younger than the layer below it.
+For example, in horizontal sedimentary rock layers, the oldest layer of rock is at the bottom, and each higher layer is younger than the layer below.

-Most elements are stable, but some exist in forms that are unstable, meaning they break down.
+Most elements are stable, but some exist in unstable forms, meaning they break down.
 An element is when all the atoms of a particular type of matter are the same.
-When an element breaks down, or decays, it releases particles and energy in a process called radioactive decay.
+When an element breaks down or decays, it releases particles and energy in a process called radioactive decay.
 These unstable elements are said to be radioactive.
 The rate of decay of each radioactive element is called a half-life, which is the time it takes for half of the radioactive atoms to decay.
-The decay will continue at a steady rate, slowly changing the original radioactive element into another element, which changes the composition over time.
-This change causes the amount of the radioactive element to decrease, while the amount of the new element increases.
-Geologists also use radioactive dating to determine the absolute ages of rocks by first determining the amount of radioactive element that exists in a rock.
+The decay will continue at a steady rate, slowly changing the original radioactive element into another, changing the composition over time.
+This change causes the amount of the radioactive element to decrease while the amount of the new element increases.
+Geologists also use radioactive dating to determine the absolute ages of rocks by first determining the amount of radioactive elements in a rock.